Terms and Conditions

 - Term and Termination

 8.1 Term.
-The initial term of the Agreement begins upon NextRequest’s receipt of payment for Customer’s valid order and extends for the period set out in the Order Form.
-Unless NextRequest receives notice of termination from Customer 60 days or more before the expiration of the initial term (or any renewal term), the Agreement will renew automatically for a term of one year at NextRequest’s then-current rates.
+The term of this agreement begins on the earlier of (1) acceptance of these Terms and Conditions by Customer or (2) the first date on which NextRequest begins providing Services to Customer and ends on the later of (a) the last day of the Initial Term as set forth in the Order Form, (b) the last date of any renewal term, or (c) the last date on which NextRequest provides Services to Customer.
+Unless NextRequest receives notice of termination from Customer 60 days or more before the expiration of the initial term (or any renewal term), the Agreement will renew automatically on the terms set forth herein for an additional term of one year at NextRequest’s then-current rates.

 8.2 Termination for Convenience.
 Customer may terminate for convenience at any time upon 30 days' written notice to NextRequest but will not be entitled to any refund of fees for any unused portion of the Service or unused Hourly Services.